 If you become insured, this Booklet-Certificate becomes your Certificate of Coverage under the Group Insurance Policy, and it replaces and supersedes all certificates describing similar coverage that Aetna previously issued to you.

-Group Policyholder: Saint Mary's College

-Group Policy Number: GP-847836 Effective Date: June 1, 2015 Issue Date: May 8, 2015 splayer.
+Group Policyholder: Group Policy Number: Effective Date: Issue Date: Booklet-Certificate Number: Saint Mary's College GP-847836 June 1, 2015 May 8, 2015 1 spiky .